Variational characterization of the regularity of Monge-Brenier maps: Introductions

 Note that if we could apply the variational principle above, namely, by taking the derivative of the functional $J_f$ at the minimizing vector field $\nabla\varphi$ in any admissible direction, we would obtain the following relation:

 where $\delta$ denotes the Gaussian divergence, i.e., the adjoint of the derivative $\nabla$ w.r.t. the Gaussian measure $\mu$ and this equation implies Sobolev regularity of $\varphi$.
 A similar method can be used for the dual Monge potential $\psi$ also.
-We shall realize this programm in the sequel beginning from the finite dimensions and passing to the infinite dimensional case by a limiting argument.
-Let us not that this method is applicable in other situations than the Gaussian case also as one can see already in the case of dual potential.
+We shall realize this program in the sequel beginning from the finite dimensions and passing to the infinite dimensional case by a limiting argument.
+This limit procedure requires more general approximation-stability results about the convergence of Monge potentials corresponding to convergent sequences of target measures than those studied in \cite{fandu2}, they are delicate (cf., Lemmas \ref{OU-lemma} and \ref{min-lemma}) and they are of independent interest.

+Let us note that this method is applicable in other situations than the Gaussian case as one can see already in the case of dual potential.

-Let us resume the following important observation: this work is devoted to the creation of a variational calculus by parametrizing the formula \ref{1st-variation} with the vector fields which are derivatives of scalar functionals.
+We make a last remark: this work is devoted to the creation of a variational calculus by parametrizing the formula \ref{1st-variation} with the vector fields which are derivatives of scalar functionals.
 In another work, which has already appeared, \cite{ASU-4}, we have parametrized the same formula with adapted vector fields to obtain totally different results, like the existence, uniqueness and non-existence results of stochastic differential equations with past depending drift coefficients.